michalprusek/BSMarker/README.md

 Please refer to [the user manual](docs/manual.md).

 ### Running the production version
-A `.env` file must be created with the following content:
+A `.env` file must be created in the project root with the following content:
 ```
 DEBUG=False

 DOMAIN=<DOMAIN>
 ORIGIN=http://<DOMAIN>
 SECRET_KEY=<YOUR SECRET KEY>

+NUM_WORKERS=<(number of cores) * 2 + 1>
 ```
 where <DOMAIN> is replaced with the domain on which the app will be running and <YOUR SECRET KEY> replaced with a randomly generated secret key for Django.
+Set `NUM_WORKERS` to an approprivate number of workers corresponding to the number of available cores (there should be `number_of_cores*2 + 1` workers).

 The port on which the server will be running is by default 1337 (in `docker-compose.yml`) but it should be changed to 80 or other port depending on whether your server has another proxy on the way.